HomeKia

 Safety Ratings

 This generation of Sportage (regardless of drivetrain) has been named a Top Safety Pick by the Insurance Institute for Highway Safety (IIHS), the institute’s second-highest accolade.
+In crash-testing with the National Highway Traffic Safety Administration (NHTSA), the Sportage earns the top 5-Star rating.
 Standard safety features in the Sportage Plug-in Hybrid SUV include forward collision warning with pedestrian/cyclist detection, blind-spot monitoring, and lane-keeping assistance.

 What did you think of this review?